 Today’s demanding lifestyles put more stress on our bodies than they were designed to handle.
 Most of us brush it off like it’s no big deal.
 Unfortunately, a lot of us don’t realize just how negatively it can impact our health and our weight.
 It can sabotage all of the hard-work and effort we put in to being healthy and the results of both acute and chronic stress are detrimental.
 Stress negatively affects digestion, depletes our body of nutrients, reduces immune function, affects our mood, alters our ability to think clearly because it interferes with the production of our feel-good brain chemicals which are made in our gut.
 Stress sets the stage for inflammation, which is at the root of nearly all chronic diseases and weight gain and cortisol is released in response to stress, and as outlined earlier, it raises blood sugar levels, which drive the insulin response and fat storage.
 Stress matters.

 Too often, we rush from one thing to the next without giving ourselves time to process, focus, and prepare for the next task and can become worn down from this stressful, daily grind.
 Give yourself 10-15 minutes of transition time between your workday and your busy evening to read a book or do some journaling, or just sit quietly.
 Go for a walk outside.
 It doesn’t matter what you do—simply relaxing for a few minutes each day is a good first step to stress management.
-To learn move from stressed to thriving, I recommend adding in L-Theanine and Adreset stress support supplements to your daily regimen.
+To move from stressed to thriving, I recommend adding in Stress Redefined and L-Theanine Pro stress support supplements to your daily regimen.